Skip to main content

 • Removal of fallopian tubes in people seeking to prevent pregnancy.
 The discovery that epithelial ovarian cancers most often start in the fallopian tubes has also led to changes in the way some gynecologists approach surgery to prevent pregnancy.
 Women seeking tubal ligation to prevent pregnancy (often called having your tubes tied) may be offered the option of having their tubes removed instead.
 Doing so might reduce the possibility of ovarian cancer in the future.

 • Testing relatives for gene mutations.
 NCI is funding efforts to test the relatives of women who have been diagnosed with ovarian cancer in the past.
-Researchers are locating women diagnosed with ovarian cancer with the hope to test them and/or their family members for ovarian cancer-related gene mutations, so that family members who learn they carry a mutation may take steps to reduce their risk.
+Researchers are locating women diagnosed with ovarian cancer with the hope to test them and/or their family members for ovarian cancer-related gene mutations.
+As a result, family members who learn they carry a mutation can take steps to reduce their risk.
 The overall goal is not only to prevent ovarian cancer, but also to find the best ways to communicate sensitive genetic information to ovarian cancer patients and their family members.

 Ovarian Cancer Treatment

 Surgery and chemotherapy are the main treatments for ovarian cancer.
-The location and type of cells where the cancer begins, and whether the cancer is high-grade or low-grade, may influence the success of treatment.
+The location and type of cells where the cancer begins, and whether the cancer is high-grade or low-grade, influences how the cancer is treated.
 Surgery can cure most people with early-stage ovarian cancer that has not spread beyond the ovaries.
 For advanced ovarian cancer, the goal of surgery is to remove as much of the cancer as possible, called surgical debulking

-Platinum-based chemotherapy drugs, such as cisplatin or carboplatin (Paraplatin), often given in combination with other drugs, are usually effective in treating epithelial ovarian cancer at any stage.
-However, in most people with advanced ovarian cancer, the cancer usually comes back.
-Treating the cancer again with platinum drugs may work, but eventually the tumors become resistant to the drugs.
+Platinum-based chemotherapy drugs, such as cisplatin or carboplatin, given in combination with other drugs, such as the targeted therapy bevacizumab (Avastin), are usually effective in treating epithelial ovarian cancer at any stage.
+However, in most people with advanced ovarian cancer, the cancer comes back.
+Treating the cancer again with platinum drugs may work, but eventually the tumors become resistant to these drugs.

 Targeted Therapy